Hungry & headed to the Bite?

 Central Link, Sound Transit’s light-rail system, has 15 stops along its route from Sea-Tac Airport to the University District.
 The light rail can connect you to a bus or the monorail, which will take you directly to Seattle Center.
 For more information, visit soundtransit.org/schedules/central-link-light-rail.

 CYCLE TO THE CENTER

-If you’re looking for a low-cost way to get to the center, consider riding your bike.
+If you’re looking for a free way to get to the center, consider riding your bike.
 Seattle Center is located between two major regional bike routes; it is accessible from the Myrtle Edwards Bike Trail (which connects Ballard to West Seattle and the Duwamish River Trail) and the Dexter Avenue Bike Trail (which connects downtown Seattle to Fremont, Wallingford, Green Lake and the Burke-Gilman Trail).
 A new route two-way bicycle path is now open on the north side of Mercer Street between Dexter Avenue N and Fifth Avenue N. Seattle Center has bike racks so you can lock your bike during the festival.
 For maps of the routes, visit seattle.gov/transportation/bikemaps.htm.

 BOARD A STREETCAR